DurgaPrasadGanta/SmartReflection/README.md

 Given more time we intend to add the following features:
 * Facial Recognition to unlock the mirror
 * Voice Assistant to control the mirror using voice commands
+* Facial Recognition to Decipher Moods
+* Health Information
+* Implementation of our proof of concept